• Black Hole Accetion

 • LANL Postdoctoral Fellowship Programs

-• The laboratory sponsors a number of labotaory wide fellowships and subject specific fellowships to which postdoctoral candidates may apply.
+• The laboratory sponsors a number of laboratory wide fellowships and subject specific fellowships to which postdoctoral candidates may apply.

 • LANL Summer Schools

-• The laboraory sponsors a multiple summer schools on varoius topics related to computational physics and astronomy.
+• The laboratory sponsors a multiple summer schools on varoius topics related to computational physics and astronomy.

 PEOPLE